9 smart ways to learn Italian vocabulary efficiently and fast

 Italian YouTubers and bloggers are an excellent source for real-world language inputs.
 Are you into beauty, lifestyle or veganism?
 Dive into the internet and look for people blogging about it.
 Make it a habit to watch one video or read one article a week.

 Examples of Italian blogs I like to follow:

-Quora is by far my favorite platform for learning the real spoken language in any of my target languages.
-If you still don’t know it, Quora is a question-and-answer website where questions are asked, answered, edited and organized by its community of users in the form of opinions.
-If you set Quora on your target language and follow the threads of your chosen topics, you browse through a huge variety of interactions between native speakers.
-I like Quora because of its format: language is used in the shape of questions and answers and the language used by the writers varies from their education or region, thus, you will be exposed to a myriad of language differences.
+Quora is, by far, my favorite platform for learning the real spoken language in any of my target languages.
+If you still don’t know it, Quora is a question-and-answer website where questions are asked, answered, edited, and organized by its community of users in the form of opinions.
+If you set Quora on your target language and follow your chosen topics’ threads, you browse through a wide variety of interactions between native speakers.
+I like Quora because of its format: language is used in the shape of questions and answers, and the language used by the writers varies from their education or region, thus, you will be exposed to a myriad of language differences.

 6. I MAKE REPETITION A PRIORITY